buraste/buraste.com/content/feature-roadmap.md

 ---

 - [x] Make lazy-load to about me page.
+- [x] Add photos to milestones components on about me page.
 - [ ] Make logo text to colorful.
 I like color 🌈
 - [ ] Fetch all Flickr photos to Photos page.
 - [ ] Add multi-language support.
 - [ ] Force all external links to open on new window.
-- [ ] Add photos to milestones components on about me page.
+- [ ] Split huge milestone html's on about me page.
-- [ ] Learn more milestones from family and add them to milestones 👩‍👦